carlosalexismorales/Credit_Risk_Analysis/README.md

 In this part of the analysis, we compare two oversampling algorithms to determine which algorithm results in the best performance.
 We oversample the data using the naive random oversampling algorithm and the SMOTE algorithm.

-In the images below, we first view the count of the target classes using Counter from the collections library.
-Then, use the resampled data to train a logistic regression model.
-Next, calculate the balanced accuracy score from sklearn.metrics and print the confusion matrix from sklearn.metrics.
-And finally, generate a classication report using the imbalanced_classification_report from imbalanced-learn.